Page 5 — Prompt Flow & Agents

 This tells you exactly how much data the AI has access to.

-Three Sub-Tabs
+Four Sub-Tabs

 | Sub-Tab | What It Shows |